 The data the Company obtains and receives from users of its affiliates’ sites and applications through these automated collection methods may include:

-We may link this data, such as browser or device information, with other data obtained by automated means, including what search queries you may have run and what advertisements you may have seen on Company affiliate sites.
+We may link this data, such as browser or device information, with other data obtained by automated means, including what search queries you may have run and what advertisements you may have seen on Company affiliate sites and the advertisements placed by NewsIQ on whitelisted non-Company sites.

 You can learn more and control Flash Cookies by visiting the Adobe Flash Website Storage Settings Panel and Global Storage Settings Panel.
 Please note, however, that without cookies some or all of the features of the Company affiliate services may not be available to you.
 User device settings also may limit mobile application platforms (such as Apple and Google) from sharing certain data obtained by automated means with us through our Company affiliate mobile applications.

-NCAE associates data it collects about a browser or device with a randomly generated, pseudonymous identifier known as the “NCG ID”.
-To the extent permitted by your browser settings, NCAE syncs the NCG ID with identifiers and the data obtained from cookies placed on the participating Company affiliate sites you or the specific browser or device have visited to serve you advertisements on our Company affiliate sites and apps tailored to your interests, as further described in the Interest-Based Advertising Section below.
+NCAE associates data it collects about a browser or device with a number of randomly generated, pseudonymous identifiers in the form of cookies – the name of each of these cookies is prefixed by the letters “_ncg_”.
+To the extent permitted by your browser settings, NCAE will synchronize the values of one or more of these cookies in such a way that it will allow NCAE to use a singular browser identifier across the participating Company affiliate sites you or the specific browser or device have visited.
+Through this singular identifier, NCAE will sync the data obtained from these sites and/or mobile applications to serve you advertisements on our Company affiliate sites and apps, as well as on whitelisted non-Company sites, tailored to your interests, as further described in the Interest-Based Advertising Section below.

 ID syncing, also known as cookie syncing or cookie matching, is a common industry practice that enables businesses to use data to coordinate an advertising campaign across multiple publishing platforms and advertising service providers.
 As an example, an individual uses a web browser to visit a publisher’s website and then leaves the website.
 The publisher wants to advertise relevant services to that visitor after he/she leaves the website.
 To do so, the publisher stores a cookie on the visitor’s browser with an ID (such as “123”) and associates the ID with information about what the visitor viewed on the publisher’s website, and buys advertising through an online advertising exchange or marketplace.
 In order to buy appropriate advertising to display to that visitor, the publisher would need to match the “123” ID with the ID that the exchange has assigned to the same visitor (for example, exchange ID “XYZ”).
 Using ID syncing, the publisher “123” ID is associated with the same browser or device as the exchange ID “XYZ”.
 In addition, the publisher may be able to show more relevant advertisements to the visitor based on the initial information the publisher collected from that visitor when the visitor was on the publisher’s site.
 For example, the syncing allows the publisher to match the data collected from the visitor while on the publisher’s site with other sources of data also associated with the visitor.
 This syncing can be done across multiple sites.